 Interviews and Offers of Admission

-Late Dec.
-2018 or early Jan.
-2019: Offers will be extended for positions and alternate positions in the anticipated inaugural class.
-Upon receiving an offer of admission, candidates will have 14 days to accept the position and conditions of acceptance and to pay the $500 security deposit to secure their position.
+December 2021: Final admissions decisions are based on in-person interviews, recommendation of the Admissions Committee, and application review.
+Offers will be extended for positions and alternate positions in the class.
+Upon receiving an offer of admission, candidates will have 10 days to accept the position and conditions of acceptance and to pay the $500 security deposit to secure their position.
 If the student matriculates, the security deposit will be applied to the student’s tuition.

 The safety and well-being of students, faculty, and staff are primary considerations at Creighton University.
 The Creighton University Annual Security and Fire Safety Report is published in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act and Violence Against Women Act.
 This report includes statistics for the previous three years concerning reported crimes and fires, as well as institutional policies concerning alcohol and drug use, crime prevention, fire safety, crime reporting, and other matters.
 This legislation seeks to make college campuses safer through the disclosure of such information, and to assist applicants in making enrollment or employment decisions based upon that criteria.